-Historic England has formed a strategic partnership with the National Academy for Social Prescribing (NASP) in December 2020, joining efforts with other government arm-length bodies, such as NHS England and NHS Improvement, Sport England, Natural England, the Office for Civil Society, the Money & Pensions Service and NHS Charities Together, to support the delivery of the Thriving Communities programme and further the cross-sector collaboration on promoting social prescribing.
+Historic England has formed a strategic partnership with the National Academy for Social Prescribing (NASP) in December 2020, joining efforts with other government arm-length bodies, to support the delivery of the Thriving Communities programme and further the cross-sector collaboration on promoting social prescribing.

 The National Academy for Social Prescribing (NASP) was launched on the 23 October 2019.
 The Academy creates partnerships across the arts, heritage, health, sports, leisure, and the natural environment to promote health and wellbeing at a national and local level.
 NASP champions social prescribing and the work of local communities in connecting people for wellbeing.